blaenk/blaenk.github.io/provider/posts/terminal-customization.markdown

 #### Basic

-The basic prompt consists of a lambda followed by the path --- which [auto-collapses](http://stevelosh.com/blog/2010/02/my-extravagant-zsh-prompt/#current-directory) `$HOME` to `~` --- with [highlighted path separators](http://superuser.com/questions/49092/how-to-format-the-path-in-a-zsh-prompt) followed by a right arrow.
+The basic prompt consists of a lambda followed by the path---which [auto-collapses](http://stevelosh.com/blog/2010/02/my-extravagant-zsh-prompt/#current-directory) `$HOME` to `~`---with [highlighted path separators](http://superuser.com/questions/49092/how-to-format-the-path-in-a-zsh-prompt) followed by a right arrow.
 Pretty simple and easy on the colors in my opinion, aside from the unconventional highlighting of the path separators, which was something I had long wanted and took me a while to get right.

 My prompt is inspired by the Haskell [lambda syntax](http://www.haskell.org/haskellwiki/Lambda_abstraction) so that it looks like every line is a lambda operating on the current directory whose code is the command you type: